Meats and Sausages

 - Onions and regional spices.

-All of these are typically smashed together and stuffed into a sausage casing.
+These are typically smashed and stuffed into a sausage casing.

 Meat selection

 Blood sausages were originally made from inexpensive raw materials such as pork head meat, jowls, tongues, groins, skins, pork or veal lungs, pork liver, beef and lamb liver, pork snouts, beef and liver lips, udders, beef and lamb tripe, veal casings, pork stomachs, pork heart, boiled bone meat and of course blood.
-This way any part of the animal was utilized and a highly nutritional product was made.
+This way, any part of the animal was utilized, and a highly nutritional product was made.
 In times of war and other hard times when meat was scarce, fillers were added to increase the volume of the sausage.
-Generally speaking a blood sausage is composed of diced, cooked fat pork and finely ground cooked meat and gelatin producing materials, mixed with beef or pork blood.
+Generally speaking, blood sausage is composed of diced, cooked fat pork and finely ground cooked meat and gelatin-producing material mixed with beef or pork blood.
 The whole is spiced and stuffed into a casing.
-Sometimes pork or lamb tongues are included, in which instance the product is known as tongue and blood sausage.
+Sometimes, pork or lamb tongues are included, and the product is known as tongue and blood sausage.

 - Fat